We Need Your Support!

 Walk through the First Cemetery of Athens

-Located in the -often-overlooked- upscale area of Mets, next to Pagrati and a few minutes away from the Temple of Zeus, the First Cemetery of Athens is one of the hidden gems of the city.
+Located in the -often-overlooked- upscale area of Mets, next to Pagrati and a few minutes away from the Temple of Zeus, the First Cemetery of Athens is one of the city’s hidden gems.

 Founded in 1837, the cemetery serves as a burial place for prominent Athenians and is dotted with famous neoclassical and romantic sculptures, including the iconic “I Koimomeni” (The Sleeping Girl), designed and created by famous Greek sculptor Yannis Chalepas.